 About Ros Gasson, fiddle tutor

-I’m a fiddle teacher based in Edinburgh, Scotland.
+I’m a fiddle teacher based in Portobello in Edinburgh, Scotland.
 I’ve been teaching classes and workshops since 2006.
 I learnt to play fiddle as an adult, after accidentally being given a fiddle by a friend in 1995.
 That fiddle changed my life!
 I immediately signed up to a class being taught by Angus R Grant at the Adult Learning Project in Edinburgh (now called the Scots Music Group).

 I’ve learnt from a huge number of different people over the intervening years, at numerous workshops and events, sessions, and friends houses around Scotland.